junxit/us-congress-bills-116/bill.md

     - **(i)** in subparagraph (A), by inserting after “the Violence Against Women Reauthorization Act of 2013” the following: “(Public Law 113–4; 127 Stat.
 54)”; and
     - **(ii)** in subparagraph (C), by striking “section 3789d of title 42, United States Code” and inserting “section 809 of title I of the Omnibus Crime Control and Safe Streets Act of 1968 (34 U.S.C.
 10228)”;
   - **(F)** in paragraph (14), by inserting after “are also victims of” the following: “forced marriage, or”; and
+  - **(G)** in paragraph (16)—
-  - **(G)** in paragraph (16)(C)(i), by striking “$20,000 in Department funds, unless the Deputy Attorney General” and inserting “$100,000 in Department funds, unless the Director or Principal Deputy Director of the Office on Violence Against Women, the Deputy Attorney General,”.
+    - **(i)** in subparagraph (C)(i), by striking “$20,000 in Department funds, unless the Deputy Attorney General” and inserting “$100,000 in Department funds, unless the Director or Principal Deputy Director of the Office on Violence Against Women, the Deputy Attorney General,”; and
+    - **(ii)** by adding at the end the following:
+      > - **(E)** *Ineligibility* If the Attorney General finds that a recipient of grant funds under this Act has fraudulently misused such grant funds, after reasonable notice and opportunity for a hearing, such recipient shall not be eligible to receive grant funds under this Act for up to 5 years.
+A misuse of grant funds or an error that does not rise to the level of fraud is not grounds for ineligibility.

+- **(3)** by adding at the end the following:
+  > - **(c)** *Rule of construction* For purposes of this Act, nothing may be construed to preclude the term “domestic violence” from including economic abuse each place the term “domestic violence” occurs unless doing so would trigger an extension of effective date under section 703(f)(1)(B) of the Violence Against Women Reauthorization Act of 2019.

+## § 3.
+Reporting on female genital mutilation, female genital cutting, or female circumcision

+- **(a)** *In general* The Director of the Federal Bureau of Investigation shall, pursuant to section 534 of title 28, United States Code, classify the offense of female genital mutilation, female genital cutting, or female circumcision as a part II crime in the Uniform Crime Reports.
+- **(b)** *Definition* In this section, the terms female genital mutilation, female genital cutting, FGM/C, or female circumcision mean the intentional removal or infibulation (or both) of either the whole or part of the external female genitalia for non-medical reasons.
+External female genitalia includes the pubis, labia minora, labia majora, clitoris, and urethral and vaginal openings.

+## § 4.
+Agency and Department Coordination

+The heads of Executive Departments responsible for carrying out this Act are authorized to coordinate and collaborate on the prevention of domestic violence, dating violence, sexual assault, and stalking, including sharing best practices and efficient use of resources and technology for victims and those seeking assistance from the Government.